Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 * `swarm.gdp.zeroconf.proto` &mdash; the protocol used in zeroconf queries.
 	Defaults to `_gdp._tcp`.

-* `swarm.gdplogd.gcl.dir` &mdash; the directory in which log data will be stored.
-Defaults to `/var/swarm/gdp/gcls`.
+* `swarm.gdp.data.root` &mdash; the directory in which log data will be stored.
+Defaults to `/var/swarm/gdp`.

+* `swarm.gdplogd.log.dir` &mdash; the directory that holds the actual data logs.
+If this is not an absolute path it is relative to `swarm.gdp.data.root`.
+Defaults to `glogs`.

 * `swarm.gdplogd.advertise.interval` &mdash; how often to renew advertisements of known logs.
 If set to zero advertisments are